muurid1/Demo_ETL_MOVIE_DATA/README.md

 ## Overview of the project

-In this project, we will be gathering the movie data from kaggle and wikipedia in order to create a databsae.
-We will be extracting the data from the resources that were provided  and transformed them using Python (Panda Library) to a dataframe and finally, we be will be using PostgresQL to load them.
+In this project, we will be gathering the movie data from kaggle and wikipedia in order to create a database.
+We will be extracting the data from the resources that were provided and transformed them using Python (Panda Library) to a dataframe and finally, we will be using PostgresQL to load them.

 ### Resources

 #### Software

 • Python

 • Jupyter Lab